 Another option is to have a t’vias ayin, meaning that it can be identified by observation.
 For example, three small circles might be cut out on a piece of salami that will be noted when subsequently retrieving the food.
 As long as others are unaware of this “siman”, the meat or other item may be presumed to be one’s own.
 Similarly, certain homemade foods (e.g., hamburger patties) are particularly identifiable, thereby satisfying the t’vias ayin requirement.

 Food left in a communal fridge requiring the conditions listed above may, nevertheless, be eaten if the food’s owner is always in the room in which the refrigerator is located or could have walked into the room at any time.
 In such circumstances, the food’s owner qualifies as a “yotzai v’nichnas”, meaning that the kashrus of the food is being supervised.
-If, however, the food remains in the public refrigerator during a period of time when its owner could not have walked in (e.g., over Shabbos or Yom Tov and, in some offices, late at night), the food may not be eaten without one of the requirements listed above.
+If, however, food which can have a shaala remains in the public refrigerator where during a period of time when its owner could not have walked in (e.g., over Shabbos or Yom Tov and, in some offices, late at night), the food may not be eaten without one of the requirements listed above.
+For further guidance, consult your Rav.

 4) Food Brought By Others – It is terribly uncomfortable to be unable to partake of food brought by non-Jews or non-observant Jews15 who go out of their way to bring kosher food.
 Such food may be eaten, however, only if the product bears a reliable kosher certification and has been retained in a properly sealed package.
 In general, the same applies to food that is delivered from a kosher establishment.16 Others should, therefore, be reminded of the necessary requirements in advance.